New England Confectionery Company Factory

-The New England Confectionery Company Factory, also known as the NECCO Candy Factory, is an historic factory complex at 250 Massachusetts Avenue in Cambridge, Massachusetts.
+The New England Confectionery Company Factory, also known as the NECCO Candy Factory, is a historic factory complex at 250 Massachusetts Avenue in Cambridge, Massachusetts.
 The property is now owned by DFS Advisors, and is under long-term lease to Novartis.
 The complex, which includes the factory building, a power plant, and a modern (2003) parking garage, occupies most of an entire city block bounded by Massachusetts Avenue, Cross Street, Albany Street, and Lansdowne Street.
 The Moderne-style building was constructed of reinforced concrete, faced predominantly with beige brick and trimmed with limestone.
 On some facades smooth concrete predominates as the finish surface.
 The building had a water tower that was painted to resemble a roll of Necco Wafers; during the alterations of the property for use by Novartis, the water tower was retained, and is now painted with a DNA pattern in pastel colors.
 The building was listed on the National Register of Historic Places in 2005.